Computer vision

 V7 now offers you three models that you can explore and train: Image Classification, Object Detection, Instance Segmentation.

 V7 also comes with a public, in-built Text Scanner (OCR) model that you can use for document processing.
+It also provides an AI document automation platform for extracting data from unstructured PDFs and other sources.

 Learn more about Optical Character Recognition.